 Barnard Castle town can be summed up in one word - disappointing.
 There really wasn't much to it at all, just a busy main road running through it with castle ruins on its edge.

-We took a slow walk up one side of the roads and then down the other, with the boredom being relieved by a look around Morrison's supermarket.
+We took a slow walk up one side of the road and then down the other, with the boredom being relieved by a look around Morrison's supermarket.

 The cheapest ticket for adults was £6.20 concession, which does not include the seventy pence donation, making a total of £6.90.
 But it doesn't end there because then there's Gift Aid - I quote from their website: